Zhou Lab

 Graduate Student

-If you are interested in joining our lab as a graduate student, you should apply through any of the graduate programs at UTSW, including the computational biology track under the BME graduate program my group in your application.
+If you are interested in joining our lab as a graduate student, please apply through one of the relevant graduate programs at the University of Chicago, such as the GGSB gradaute program.

 We will help students develop a strong analytical mindset and knowledge for conducting cutting-edge research with computational approaches.